Shop, Eat & Stay

 The Village Store

 Stop by the Village Store and discover distinctive, artisan-quality goods made with Shaker-inspired workmanship and ingenuity.
-Take home an oval box, basket or broom, many of which are handmade in the workshops at the Village.
-Textiles, soaps, candles and cards are also available, along with a selection of locally-made maple syrup, chocolates and other specialty foods.
+Take home an oval box, basket, or broom, some of which are handmade in the workshops at the Village.
+Textiles, soaps, candles, and cards are also available, along with a selection of locally-made maple syrup, chocolates, and other specialty foods.
 Masks are required for all visitors in the Village Store.

-The Canterbury Farmer’s Market is held every Wednesday from 4 – 6:30 pm, located at 9 Center Road, Canterbury, New Hampshire, 03224.
+The Canterbury Farmer’s Market is held every Wednesday from 4 – 6:30 pm, located at 9 Center Road in Canterbury.

 To the north of the Village, you’ll find an array of restaurants and an outlet mall in Tilton, at Exit 20 off Interstate 93.